TSABM/inbre-retina/AnnotationVideoViewer/DesignDocuments/inbre-retina design doc.md

 LabelData: A class which defines how frame data, bounding box data, cell data, event data, type data, and file metadata are stored.
 Everything at the moment is stored as dictionaries or lists in the hope of making exporting the data easier.
 LabelExporter: Does nothing yet.
 Intended to be a class which takes Label Data from master memory and encodes it in JSON (or whatever other format the project desires).
 The exporter then saves the data on the computer so it can be used later.

-LabelImporter: Does nothing yet.
-Intended to take data previously encoded using the exporter and convert it back into a LabelData object so the data in it can be rendered and manipulated by the user.

-LabelPopupModel:An out of date class I will probably remove soon.
-It grabs data from Label data and attempts to push new label data to it.
-It was an attempt to implement the users ability to push new labels to the masterMemory.
-It does not work at this time.

-nd2FileAccessor: Out of date code.
-An early attempt to access parts of nd2 multi layered video files without loading them all into memory.
-Didnt work and will probably need to be removed.
+ProjectOpener: Opens a given project if the given project meets the specs.

 WindowMenuBarModel: The model for the main views menubar.
-At this time just opens a single frame from a small selection of compatible formats.
-Final intention is for it to perform all logic necessary for the WindowMenuBarView to function i.e. open a file, export a file, import a file, change app settings, etc.

-Displayable: An abstract class ensuring that any video or image format a developer wants to make compatible with the application must have a getPixmap method which returns a pixmap.
+Receives user inputs to interact with the label data, changes settings, etc.

+Displayable: A parent class, all compatable formats with the canvas and app logic will be children of this class.

 SimpleMovie: Extends displayable.
 Accepts GIF, MNG, and APNG formats and allows for extracting individual frames as pixmaps.

-StandardImage: Does nothing at this time.
-Intended to let the user just render an image as a pixmap in case someone wishes to label cells on one image rather than a video.
-Will extend Displayable
+StandardImage: Opens single images of accepted formats

+SimpleVideo: extends displayable.
+Accepts mp4's.
+Handles stepping frames, jumping to frames, playing and pausing.

 Frame: extends dictionary.
-Contains data for all boxIDs and eventIDs associated with the frame.
+Contains data for all annotationIDs and eventIDs associated with the frame.

-BoundingBox: extends dictionary.
-Contains all data for a bounding box such as boxId, the associated frame number, the dimensions (x, and y of the top left coord and then width and height), a list of associated cellIds, and last a list of associated eventIds.
+Annotation: contains individual annotation details.
+Such as what cell is being annotated, what event(s) are assotiated, and the annotation mask details (a list of points)

 Cell: extends dictionary.
 Contains all data for a cell including the cellId and cellType.

 Event:extends dictionary.
 Contains all data for an event including eventID, eventType, and associated boxIDs.
-Note because boxID’s is plural you can associate one event with multiple frames in a row.
-This was done in case an event took multiple frames to complete and you wanted to know that.
-This may need changing though.

-MetaData: Contains metadata for file LabelData.
-So far only contains the open image filename and the frame total.
-This will likely be expanded on when export and import are more defined.
+MetaData: Contains metadata for the project, mostly details about the image/video source.